hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/rest-server.md

 9. `COMPOSER_APIKEY`

-        You can use the `COMPOSER_APIKEY` environment variable to specify the APIKEY the server should accept for each request as a header parameter `x-api-key`.
+        You can use the `COMPOSER_APIKEY` environment variable to specify the API key the server should accept for each request as a header parameter `x-api-key`.

         For example: